faradayfury/MailSprint/README.md

 ## Usage

 1. Open an email in your browser.
-2. Click the "Email TLDR" extension icon in your browser's toolbar.
+2. Click the "MailSprint" extension icon in your browser's toolbar.
 3. In the popup, click the "Generate TLDR" button.
 4. The extension will generate and display a TLDR summary of the email.